 Pole feeders can also be mounted on a deck railing or pergola with a bracket that will withstand the elements (and marauding racoons).

 The down side of a pole feeder is English sparrows and house finches tend to monopolize it, blocking other birds for long periods.
 Starlings will also mob a pole feeder.
-Jays aren’t much of a problem either, if you feed straight sunflower seed.
+Jays can sometimes be a problem because they will guzzle a lot of seeds at once.
+But their preference are mixes containing peanuts or corn, not plain sunflower seeds.
 Never offer cracked corn in a pole feeder unless you want nothing but sparrows, finches, starlings and jays!
-(And boy, can they go through it…they’ll empty a full feeder in half a day.)
+And boy, can they go through it…they’ll empty a full feeder in half a day.

 Hanging Feeders